Spakydaky/Resilience-Documentation/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to Resilience Finance App Documentation!!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**Resilience** (/re·sil·ien·se/) is a budgeting and finance tracking app for students and anyone who struggles to keep track of their money.
+It has a simple user friendly design.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.